chaimaaloug/chaima-github-bootcamp/slides.md

 ### How to review changes

-To view unstaged changes in your working directory, you can use:
+To view <span style='color:yellow'>unstaged changes</span> in your working directory, you can use:

 ```bash
 $ gd